-This takes a long time, about less than 0.1 SBU (about 3.6 SBU with tests) SBUs.
+This takes a long time, about 3.3 SBUs.
 In addition, several tests are skipped that use Automake.
 For full test coverage, Autoconf can be re-tested after Automake has been installed.
-In addition, two fail due to changes in libtool-2.4.3 and later.
+In addition, two tests fail due to changes in libtool-2.4.3 and later.